uQr/cordova-docs/tutorial-team-build/README.md

    To resolve this problem you have two options:
 	1. Don't check in the contents of the "platforms" folder into source control.
 This is by far the path of least resistance.
 The Gulp build script can add them at the time you build.
 	2. If you absolutely must check in the contents of the platforms folder from Windows, you can craft a shell script to set the execute bits on these files and include it as a part of your build process.
+There is also a [**Cordova hook based version of this script**](https://github.com/Microsoft/cordova-docs/tree/master/tips-and-workarounds/ios/osx-set-execute) available in the tips and workarounds section.
 	    1. Create a shell script called "set-execute.sh" with the following contents:

             ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~